Translating Classical Buddhism to Modern English

 5. Nothingness.
 S. ākiṃcanya, P. ākiñcañña.
 The Chinese translation (不用處) literally means “abode of no function,” presumably meaning that no phenomena exists there to produce any activity. [back]

-6. This version of the Brahma’s Net Sūtra is unique in called itself the “Brahma’s Shaking Sūtra,” even though it contains the metaphor of the fishing net that’s the inspiration for the sūtra’s title in other traditions.
+6. This version of the Brahma’s Net Sūtra is unique in calling itself the “Brahma’s Shaking Sūtra,” even though it contains the metaphor of the fishing net that’s the inspiration for the sūtra’s title in other traditions.
 Perhaps it refers instead to the earthquake that causes Ānanda to ask about its title.
 As I noted above, it also would have been a simple change in pronunciation from jāla (net) to cāla (motion) to change the title to this meaning. [back]

 Translator: Charles Patton